-The March quarter national accounts were a soft print, but not a disaster.
-Growth slowed hard, the economy is still ticking over for the year, but the return to negative productivity is the real worry.
+The March quarter national accounts were a soft print, but far from panic stations.
+Growth slowed a bit, but the return to negative productivity is the real worry.

 📈 GDP grew 0.3% QoQ (⬇️ 0.6%)